New Village Center Zoning Code

 The Village of Hanover Park is taking steps to implement our long-range vision of creating a vibrant "downtown" area around the Metra train station.
-To implement land usage recommendations of our plans, changes are proposed to the Zoning Code.
+To implement land usage recommendations of our plans, Village Board approved changes to the Zoning Code.
 These changes include the creation of new zoning districts with regulations and guidelines for future development in the Village Center area.

 DEVELOPING A VILLAGE CENTER

 Starting with the Village Center & Transit-Oriented Development Plan in 2012, the Village of Hanover Park has been striving towards the development of a Village Center to accomplish the following goals:

 - To create a focal point and community gathering place for all residents and visitors